 You can use the Instagram API to create a fun collage of pictures taken and uploaded at a specific time of the day for a period of time or put together a mosaic of photos captioned with a particular hashtag at the end of a campaign.

-The Graph API gives you a level of access that everyday Instagram users don’t otherwise get.
-As a creative business owner or marketer, there are many ways to use it to grow sales.
-Use this guide to get started.
+The Instagram Graph API gives you a level of access that everyday Instagram users don’t otherwise get.
+As a creative business owner or marketer, there are many ways to use it to grow a brand.
+Use this guide to make the most out of your efforts and grow your brand exponentially.